vrde/saydao/docs/operation.md

   - *See inflation charts - https://docs.google.com/spreadsheets/d/1pEkx2UZKIDKZs9_eY0snoXh6tkB28-YjLGvqLJD9HSs/edit#gid=0*
 - Any Member with Say can propose an Event by initiating a Poll.
 - The Supervisor will post a draft List within 24 hours of the conclusion of an Event.
 Members can review the draft List and request changes.
-- The Supervisor will post a final List within 48 hours of the conclusion of an Event.
-- A Member with Say can call for an Override any time within 48 hours of the final List being posted.
-- Say is awarded to Members on the List:
+- After 72 hours, the Supervisor posts a final List and Say is awarded to Members on the List.
-  - If there is no Override, immediately after the time for requesting an Override is expired;
-  - If there is an unsuccessful Override, immediately after the Poll for the Override is closed; or
-  - If the Override is approved, immediately after the Override is approved.

 ## Polls
 - Any Member with Say can open a Poll.